 The ULM Child Development Center is a five-star rated laboratory setting providing quality care and education for young children.
-It is operated by the College of Arts and Sciences Department of Family and Consumer Sciences.
+It is operated by the College of Education and Human Development department of Curriculum and Instruction.
 This laboratory is an on-site child care facility with children ranging in age from six weeks - four years.
-Children of ULM faculty, staff, alumni and community members are enrolled at the ULM Child Development Center.
+Children of ULM faculty, staff, students, alumni and community members are enrolled at the ULM Child Development Center.